mahauni/KraftService/README.md

 Challenge sent by Kraft for a program to store, capture and show about ESG.

-This is our project and our solution to the project.
+This is our project and our entitiesSolution to the project.
 And our group is 1+ese.

+Running with Apache Tomcat 10.0 and JRE 8.

 To make this code run you will need to have docker installed.<br>